adielcristo/symfony-doc-pt-br/serializer/custom_context_builders.rst

 How to Create your Custom Context Builder
 =========================================

-The :doc:`Serializer Component </components/serializer>` uses Normalizers
-and Encoders to transform any data to any data-structure (e.g. JSON).
-That serialization process can be configured thanks to a :ref:`serialization context <serializer_serializer-context>`, which can be built thanks to :ref:`context builders <component-serializer-context-builders>`.
+That serialization process of the :doc:`Serializer Component </serializer>` can be configured by the :ref:`serialization context <serializer-context>`, which can be built thanks to :ref:`context builders <serializer-using-context-builders>`.

 Each built-in normalizer/encoder has its related context builder.
 However, you may want to create a custom context builder for your